sydneyireland24/HellWorld/README.md

 ## How we built it
 Hopes, dreams, the programming language c, and CLion.

+## How to run it
+You can either clone the repo, and run the project from your IDE of choice (so long as you have a c compiler and cmake installed).
+Or, you can just download the .c file, and run it either on your favorite IDE, or on an online IDE if you're about that life.

 ## Challenges we ran into
 I forgot some of the formatting flags for C print statements because I haven't worked with C since Operating Systems.